-I am currently a Viterbi Endowed Postdoctoral Fellow at MSRI/SLMath, in the Fall 2022 Floer Homotopy Theory semester program.
-Afterwards, I will join the Department of Mathematics at UC Davis as a Krener Assistant Professor.
-Previously, I was a Limited Term Assistant Professor in the Department of Mathematics at the University of Georgia.
+I am currently a Krener Assistant Professor in the Department of Mathematics at UC Davis.
+In Fall 2022, I was a Viterbi Endowed Postdoctoral Fellow at MSRI/SLMath, in the Fall 2022 Floer Homotopy Theory semester program.
+Before that, I was a Limited Term Assistant Professor in the Department of Mathematics at the University of Georgia.
 I received my PhD in 2019 from Boston College under the supervision of J. Elisenda Grigsby and David Treumann, and spent my fifth year as a Visiting PhD Student at Columbia University.

 My research is in the field of low-dimensional topology, which for me means knots, links, and their relationships with 3- and 4-dimensional spaces, sometimes with extra geometric structure.
 I focus on connections between two families of homology-type invariants: quantum link homology theories and Floer theories.
 In particular, I construct and study analogues to algebraic constructions from Heegaard Floer homologies in Khovanov homologies, in order to explore the depths of geometric and topological information captured within quantum invariants.
 My exploration has led me to become interested in tools from homotopy theory, representation theory, combinatorics, symplectic/contact geometry, and more!